RED LIGHT CAMERAS

 Menlo Park Docs Set # 6

-Some of the City's cameras are located on CalTrans right-of-ways, so are operated under an encroachment permit obtained from CalTrans.
+The City's cameras are located on CalTrans right-of-ways, so are operated under an Encroachment Permit obtained from CalTrans.
 HighwayRobbery.net obtained these documents from CalTrans, via a public records request.

 Issued Permit, 2007